Annette De Vito Dabbs, PhD, RN, FAAN

 Pittsburgh, PA 15261

 ResearchMy scholarly interests include health-related quality of life after lung transplantation, active partnerships between patients and clinicians, health information technology, qualitative research, and mixed-methods analysis techniques.
 My funded program of research focuses on designing and testing health technologies to promote self-management in persons with chronic illness, particularly for cardiothoracic transplant recipients.
 I serve as co-I on multiple grants including promoting psychosocial outcomes after living donation, the development of quality of life technologies and integrating palliative care after lung transplantation.
-I have a secondary appointment in the University of Pittsburgh CTSI and serve as a co-project director of the "Technology: Research in Critical and Chronic Illness" (T32 2 NR008857) pre-doctoral and postdoctoral training program.
+I have a secondary appointment in the University of Pittsburgh CTSI and I serve as a scientific reviewer for the NSF-NIH Smart and Connected Health Panel.

 TeachingFor nearly 10 years I have been a primary teacher for ethics courses for students enrolled in the BSN and MSN/DNP programs.
 I provide invited lectures to undergraduate and graduate students in my areas of interest (e.g., ethical issues, transplantation, technology and mixed-methods research).
 I hold an adjunct faculty appointment in the Center for Bioethics and Law and serve as a member of the UPMC Hospital Ethics committee.